marcusyoung/beat_the_trend/README.md

 # beat_the_trend
-R Shiny App is a bus company simulation game for teaching students about elasticities.
+This R Shiny App is a bus company simulation game for teaching students about elasticities.